devSharma31/service-desk-toolkit/README.md

 ## Safety

+Scripts are:
-Scripts are read-only or reversible by default.
-Any disruptive action requires an explicit -Confirm.
+- Read-only or reversible by default.
+- Any disruptive action requires an explicit -Confirm.
+- Intended for lab / training use before touching production.

+This mirrors real-world guardrails in enterprise environments.

 ---